fonoster/routr/README.md

 Sip I/O is an Open Source project sponsored by [Fonoster, INC](https://fonoster.com).
 If you are interested in building communication systems using SIP you may also want to check [Astive Toolkit](https://github.com/fonoster/astivetoolkit) Asterisk's media controller and application server.

+> This software is in its very early stage and is not recommended for production

 # Sip I/O

 Sip I/O is a modern sip proxy, location server, and registrar that aims to be container friendly and easy to use by